• Skip to main content

 Over the years I have recommended slightly different sequences for teaching consonant and vowel sounds.

-However, since I am using the following sequence when writing my series of decodable books (coming soon!), this is what I recommend.
+However, since I am using the following sequence when writing my series of decodable books (you can find those here), this is what I recommend.

 (Again, this isn’t sacred!
 Adjust accordingly, as long as you follow Wiley Blevins’ recommendations above.)